judka-uriel/uriel-book/uriel_en.md

 will be applied against the peoples of other countries.

-Military expansion is being prepared first against Taiwan, whose right to independent existence China denies, just as Russia does with regard to Ukraine.
+Military expansion is being prepared first against Taiwan, whose right to independent existence China denies, just as Russia does with regard to Ukraine (also it's possible to draw parallels between Hong Kong and Crimea).
 And further, with the prospect of extending to other countries.

 In light of this, it becomes clear which countries fit the description